top of page

 What is a rare disease?

-A rare disease is a disease affecting less than 200,000 people in the United States - overall impacting 30 million Americans nationwide.
+A rare disease is a disease affecting less than 200,000 people in the United States.
 Unfortunately, rare diseases are often overlooked, receiving less funding, support, awareness, and research towards their cures.

 Our Features